Castroville Septic Pumping | Medina County, TX | 2026 Prices 🌵

 Local Permitting Authority for Medina County

-• Conducting inspections during and after construction to ensure compliance with TCEQ Chapter 285 and local ordinances.
+• Issuing permits to construct and authorizations to operate OSSFs in accordance with TCEQ Chapter 285 and any applicable local ordinances.

 Disclaimer: Local environmental regulations and soil codes change.
 Verify all setbacks, permits, and ATU rules directly with Medina County Health Authorities.